MOZ-Art Program 2020

 2354 SW 8th ST. Miami, FL 33135

-All students must audition and participate in an interview
+All students must audition and participate in a zoom video interview

 About the Program